-Although the request for immaterial compensation is at the discretion of the judge, there are difficulties in determining the amount of material compensation and TRY for the use of newspaper advertisements, especially in determining the fair market value, regarding material and immaterial compensation claims based on violation of personal rights.
+Although the request for immaterial compensation is at the discretion of the judge, there are difficulties in determining the amount of material compensation and especially in determining the fair market value, regarding material and immaterial compensation claims based on violation of personal rights.
 These challenges not only make it difficult to make an accurate determination but also affect the efficiency of the cases by prolonging the proceedings.